edreamleo/make-stub-files/theory.md

 ### High level description

 This is, truly, a *very* simple script.
-This script is a code formatter, quite similar to the AstFormatter class.
+Indeed, this is just a modified code formatter.
 This script traverses the incoming ast tree *once* from the top down, generating results from the bottom up.
-There is only a *single* traversal, composed of four traversal classes: the AstFormatter, AstArgFormatter, StubFormatter and StubTraverser classes.
-Each class produces the results needed at a particular point of the traversal.
-Imo, using separate traversal classes is good style.
+There is only a *single* traversal, composed of four traversal classes.
+(See below for details).
 This traversal produces a stub for every class and def line.
 To do this, it **replaces expressions with type hints**.
 In other words, the goal is to **reduce** expressions to **known types**.
 Pep 484 and the typing module define the known types.
-The `is_known_type` function embodies that knowledge.
+A well-defined target language greatly simplifies the script.

 The StubFormatter visitors do most of the work of type reduction.
 They are simple because they delegate type reduction to the following helpers:

-1. **reduce_types(aList)** (a top-level function) reduces a *list* of 0 or more types to a *string* representing a type hint.
+1. **`ReduceTypes.reduce_types(aList)`** reduces a *list* of 0 or more types to a *string* representing a type hint.
 It returns 'Any' for unknown types.
 At the top of the traversal, StubTraverser.do_FunctionDef also calls reduce_types (via helpers) on the list of all return expressions.

-2. **sf.match_all(node, s)** applies all user-patterns to s and returns the result.
+2. **`StubFormatter.match_all(node, s)`** applies all user-patterns to s and returns the result.

+3. **ReduceTypes.is_known_type(s)** embodies the known types as defined in Pep 484 and the typing module.

 In short, visitors are hardly more complex than the corresponding AstFormatter methods.